hirefrank/www/content/announcing-nycsummerfilms.md

 Title: @NYCSummerFilms
 Slug: announcing-nycsummerfilms
 Tags: movies, nyc, twitter
-Status: draft
 Summary: Follow @NYCSummerFilms to get daily reminders of free movies playing this summer in NYC.

-I'm proud to announce my latest side project, @NYCSummerFilms. @NYCSummerFilms tweets free summer movie showings about 8 hours before they start.
-The dataset is built off of more than a dozen venues and well over a hundred movies.
+I'm proud to announce my latest side project, @NYCSummerFilms.

+@NYCSummerFilms tweets free summer movie showings in NYC several hours before they start.
+The dataset includes more than a dozen venues and well over a hundred movies.

 I've also made the data available in the following calendar formats: